zju-vipa/KamalEngine/examples/sbm/README.md

 - `--init_ckpt`: A list of string.
 The first one is pre-trained joint model, the second one is another teacher, and the last one is to recover target joint student model.

 ![sbm-demo](demo.png)
-Demo of combining a semantic teacher and a normal teacher.
+Demo of combining a semantic teacher and a depth teacher